 Welcome to Part II of my Pitti Fragranze 2019 report&highlights!

-While enjoying perfumes and fine Tuscan cuisine&vine in Florence, I noticed that quite a few perfume houses were inspired with scents, tastes and heritage of the Mediterranean basin, an endless source of inspiration.
+While enjoying perfumes and fine Tuscan cuisine&vine in Florence, I noticed that quite a few perfume houses were inspired by scents, tastes, and heritage of the Mediterranean basin, an endless source of inspiration.

 This is not a “new” trend, I see it simply as an everlasting constant since forever, a reflection of joy of living in this region, heritage and terroir translated into the language of fragrances.